CyberNaught-XyZ/gh-horoscope/README.md

 Built this for **"For the Love of Code 2025"** in the **Terminal Talent** category because I wanted to prove that bash scripts can be both sophisticated and ridiculous at the same time.

-This thing demonstrates:
+This thing demonstrates: (I Hope ?)
 - Advanced bash scripting (more complex than it has any right to be)
 - GitHub API mastery (with proper error handling and rate limiting)
 - Creative terminal UI design (ASCII art everywhere!)
-- Data analysis algorithms (surprisingly sophisticated pattern detection)
+- Data analysis algorithms (surprisingly sophisticated pattern detection) (Again may I iterate the Doomsday!?)
 - Professional code organization (modular architecture)
 - Genuine utility wrapped in entertainment (the best kind of software)